-- Learn about the numerous types of default directories where the software and license files are installed. - For network installations, collect subnet information. - For Mac, install XQuartz and make sure the security preferences are set correctly. - For a Linux Cent OS 7 installation, also install gtk2 before you run the installation script.
+- Learn about the different default directories where the software and license files are installed. - For network installations, collect subnet information. - Make sure the person installing the software has administrator rights for Windows and macOS. - For macOS, install XQuartz and make sure the security preferences are set correctly. - For a Linux Cent OS 7 installation, also install gtk2 before you run the installation script.

+'''

 yum install gtk2

+'''

 Should I get my license file before or after software installation?
-The

-Thermo-Calc license file itself is not required during the installation process.
+The Thermo-Calc license file itself is not required during the installation process.
 However, it is required to make calculations in Thermo-Calc.
 The license file has details about your computer(s) that in some cases cannot be determined accurately until after installation (especially for a network installation).
 For most users it is recommended you request the file before you start installing.